ShaneD20/Mu-Lang-Compiler/README.md

 // “Meoow, meow.”
 ```
 ## Logical Control Flow
-Mu has ternary statements “if-else”, “unless-else”.
+Mu has ternary statements **if-else**, **unless-else**.
 Based on a condition they act as a guard clause for one or two outcomes.
+Both **if** and **unless** can guard a single block of conditional code.
 Note that else-if chaining is not possible in Mu.
 If a context is needed where one of several statements is true, Mu has a “when” statement.
 Shown further below.

 ```
 if 0 > 10 ?